2021: Issues and Options and second Call for Sites

 Planning Officers were on hand to listen to and discuss any views in response to the consultation.
 These were open public consultation events with a range of Covid secure measures in place.
 Almost 250 people came along to our drop in sessions and lots of interesting conversations were had.

 Call for Sites 2021

 We also ran a second ‘Call for Sites’ exercise alongside the Issues and Options consultation.
 This invited suggestions for sites to be considered for allocation for housing or employment development.

 Sites submitted in this Call for Sites are being assessed in our Strategic Housing and Economic Land Availability Assessment (SHELAA).
-A draft of the SHELAA study should be available for comment in early 2022.
+A draft of the SHELAA study should be available for comment in mid 2022.
 You can find out more about the SHELAA by reading the methodology report which explains what the study is and how we will produce it.